1. Growing up Hyena (2003)

 His love for these animals has taken him out of The Kingdom and deep into the African mountains.
 How could so many sightings have been recorded in one small farming town in South Africa?
 He wants to know more.
 Why do they exist, how many and where?
 His mission is to find a black leopard, but along the way he puts himself in the firing line to protect these animals from their biggest enemy-Man!

 A series for National Geographic Wild consisting of three episodes.
-Each episode covers the daily life and dramas at Kevin's facility "The Kingdom" as well as other conservation work that Kevin is involved in up in Botswana.
+Each episode covers the daily life and dramas at Kevin's facility "The Kingdom" as well as other conservation work that Kevin is involved with in Botswana.

 Kevin Richardson is known as “The Lion Whisperer,” which one would figure is probably a bit more dangerous than Cesar Milan’s job.
 And when he took on the role of lion wrangler for white lion, a fictional film that would in the end take four years to complete, he probably had no idea of the obstacle course that lay before him and the rest of the crew.
 The lions – all indigenous to South Africa – weren’t trained performers and in some cases, didn’t take too well to direction.
 Throw in horrible weather and rising costs, and it would be safe to say that the production process was far from “purr-fect.”
 This documentary traces the triumphs and travails behind the making of the feature, and provides a window into the often untamed world of wildlife shoots.